EwoutH/EPA1352-Adv-Simulation/EPA1352-G06-A1/README.md

 For the road data, we executed the following steps:

 - The `_road.tcv` was loaded into a Pandas DataFrame.
 In this dataframe, each row consisted of a road, with a large number of sequences of 3 columns containing the LRP name, latitude and longitude.
-- We wrote a function `dataframe_per_road` in which each road was put into a seperate dataframe.
-Each dataframe has 3 columns, one with all the LRP names, one with the latitues and longitudes.
+- We wrote a function `dataframe_per_road` in which each road was put into a separate dataframe.
+Each dataframe has 3 columns, one with all the LRP names, one with the latitudes and longitudes.

 ```python
 def dataframe_per_road(single_row_df):